gcjyzdd/SDC-P1/report.md

 ### Reflection

+### 1. Deescription of the pipeline

-### 1. Describe your pipeline.
+Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+  1. First, I converted the images to grayscale;
+  2. Applied a gaussion blurring filter with kernel size of 5 to the grayscale image;
+  3. Got edges of the filtered image using Canny detection;
+  4. Select ROI of the edge image and got the masked edges;
+  5. Generated the final output image using alpha blending (linearly weighted).

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I first categorized the line segments to left and right parts based on their slopes.
+Then I tried to use least squares to get a best fiited line for both parts.
+The code is [testImages.py](./testImages.py).
+However, the result of the test video is not stable because some outlier points.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+To improve the stability of the method, I used slope and intersection of exsiting(detected) lines instead of solving least squares.
+I computed the weighted cost of each detected line based on their length and selected the slope and intersection which has minimum cost.
+The code is [testImages_v2.py](testImages_v2.py) and is adopted in [P1_My.ipynb](P1_My.ipynb).
+Then I selectd the lower endpoint at the bottom of the image and the minimum y coordinate as the upper endpoint.
+The output test videos are stable.

+Run ipython to check the result.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+  1. Fixed ROI selection.
+For different cameras positions and orientations, the real ROI could be different;
+  2. Only two lane lines are detected.
+In real life, there may be three or more lane lines are available;
+  3. Canny detection could fail because of light reflections.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+  1. Include the car's size of camera calibration data to calculate a proper ROI;
+  2. Use k means to get 2 or 3 lines;
+  3. Add a memory mechanism like Kalman filter to enhance reliability of the algorithm.